A note on the ring of invariant jet differentials: Formalism of Differential fields

-\begin{lemma}\cite{K} Let $K \subset L \subset M$ be differential fields.
+\begin{theorem} \cite{K} We have the following \begin{itemize} \item[(1)] Let $K \subset L \subset M$ be differential fields.
 Suppose that $L$ is Picard over $K$ and $M$ has the same field of constants as $K$.
-Then any differential automorphism of $M$ over $K$ sends $L$ into itself. \end{lemma}

-\begin{theorem}\cite{K} The differential Galois group of a Picard extension is an algebraic matrix group over the field of constants. \end{theorem}

-The Theorem says that there exists a set $S$ of polynomials in $n^2$ ordinary variables such that any differential isomorphism of a Picard extension gives rize to a matrix of constants satisfying $S$.

-\begin{theorem}\cite{K} If $K$ has an algebraically closed constant field of characteristic $0$, and $M$ a Picard extenstion of $K$, then any differential isomorphism over $K$ between two intermediate fields extends to the whole $M$.
-In particular this also holds for any differential automorphism of an intermediate field over $K$. \end{theorem}

-In fact over a constant field of $char=0$ any differential isomorphism between intermediate fields extends to the whole differential field.

-\begin{theorem}\cite{K} In the same situation as the previous theorem Galois theory implements a one-to-one correspondence between the intermediate differential fields and the algebraic subgroups of the differential Galois group $G$.
-A closed subgroup $H$ is normal iff the corresponding field $L/K$ is normal, then $G/H$ is the full differential Galois group of $L$ over $K$. \end{theorem}
+Then any differential automorphism of $M$ over $K$ sends $L$ into itself. \item[(2)] The differential Galois group of a Picard extension is an algebraic matrix group over the field of constants. \item[(3)] If $K$ has an algebraically closed constant field of characteristic $0$, and $M$ a Picard extenstion of $K$, then any differential isomorphism over $K$ between two intermediate fields extends to the whole $M$.
+In particular this also holds for any differential automorphism of an intermediate field over $K$. \item[(4)] Galois theory implements a one-to-one correspondence between the intermediate differential fields and the algebraic subgroups of the differential Galois group $G$.
+A closed subgroup $H$ is normal iff the corresponding field $L/K$ is normal, then $G/H$ is the full differential Galois group of $L$ over $K$. \end{itemize} \end{theorem}